meetar/fjord.style/_posts/2013-08-08-the-lay-of-the-land.md

 published: true
 excerpt: I have a lot of questions.
 I blame the fact that I grew up in a fjord.
 image: 1446403033.jpg
+imgalt: A macro photo of a raised relief map
 ---

 [![A hand squishing a mountain range's head]({{ site.url }}/assets{{ page.url }}/squish.jpg)](http://www.flickr.com/photos/trs/3476133166/